waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### D. Open Hypotheses & Tests
 *   **Mahogany Gym Blocker:** **Hypothesis:** Progress is gated by defeating Team Rocket in their hideout.
 *   **Mt.
 Mortar Invisible Barrier:** **Hypothesis:** An invisible barrier blocks the northern one-way ledge on Mt.
 Mortar B1F. **Falsification Test:** Find an alternate route to the northern area and attempt to walk south over the same ledge.
-*   **Team Rocket B1F Maze Progression:** **Hypothesis:** The 'traps' are one-way pitfall warps caused by invisible arrow tiles that lead to the northern section of B2F. **Methodology:** Systematically step on each unknown floor tile.
-If a tile forces movement (a pitfall), record the start and end coordinates.
+*   **Team Rocket B1F Maze Progression:** **Hypothesis:** The 'traps' are one-way pitfall warps caused by invisible arrow tiles that lead to the northern section of B2F. **Methodology:** Use the `maze_mapper` tool to systematically explore every floor tile.
+If a tile is a pitfall, record start/end coordinates.
 Compile a JSON string of all discovered pitfalls and use the `maze_solver` tool to find the path to an exit.

 ### E. Untested Assumptions & Falsification Tests
 *   **HEADBUTT_TREE Traversal:** **Assumption:** Impassable. **Test:** Attempt to walk into it from all four directions.